echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Endpoint security limits

 (Editorial note: Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
 The loss of visibility of the SNI data will make it much harder to detect attacks.
-The endpoints components (operating system, applications, browsers, etc.) cannot be judge and party.)
+The endpoints components (operating system, applications, browsers, etc.) cannot be judge and jury.)

 ## Network management